rapiz1/rathole/README.md

 type = "tcp" # Optional.
 Same as the client `[client.services.X.type] token = "whatever" # Necessary if `server.default_token` not set
 bind_addr = "0.0.0.0:8081" # Necessary.
 The address of the service is exposed at.
-Generally only the port needs to be change.
+Generally only the port needs to be change. nodelay = false # Optional.
+Same as the client

 [server.services.service2]
 bind_addr = "0.0.0.1:8082"